-After more than a year of renovations, Fort Leonard Wood’s Building 2101, better known as the Black Officers Club, was memorialized and renamed Tuesday in honor of the late artist Staff Sgt.
+After more than a year of renovations, Fort Leonard Wood’s Building 2101, known in the segregation era as the Black Officers Club, was memorialized and renamed Tuesday in honor of the late artist Staff Sgt.
 Samuel Countee, who painted the building’s recently-restored mural 74 years ago.

 Maj.
 Gen. Donna Martin, commanding general of the Maneuver Support Center of Excellence and Fort Leonard Wood, cut the ribbon alongside other officials and special guests, including Countee’s niece and namesake, Sammie Witing-Ellis.